-Today, more and more people are coming around to the idea of location-independence; to the concept of creating a lifestyle that benefits our careers, but is not dictated by them; to the symbiotic relationship between work and travel and the blurred line between your friends and your travel family.
+Today, more and more people are coming around to the idea of location-independence; to the concept of creating a lifestyle that benefits our careers, but is not dictated by them; to the symbiotic relationship between work and travel.
 While these people and the movement of “digital nomadism” is gaining momentum, there are still those out there (read ‘dads’), who have yet to wrap their heads around it.
 So let’s break it down quickly.

 Why Remote Work is a Thing

 By 2025, Millennials will comprise three-quarters of the global workforce – that’s a whole lot of smashed avo toast right there.
+This means we are currently mid-swing of a generational shift; one that essentially comes down to values and what Millenials want to gain from their careers.
 Many millennial-minded workers are becoming disenchanted with traditional office perks and incentives, and are laying the pressure on employers to provide more lifestyle-friendly work environments.
-This means we are currently mid-swing of a generational shift; one that essentially comes down to values and what Millenials want to gain from their careers, family, and friends.
-Enter, remote-work opportunities, the laptop lifestyle, and the creation of travel families.
+Enter, remote-work opportunities.

-The remote-work industry is booming, with more and more employees saying ‘peace’ to their office environments, and opting to either work from home, cafes or co-working spaces via the laptop lifestyle.
+The remote-work industry is booming, with more and more employees saying ‘peace’ to their office environments, and opting to either work from home, cafes or co-working spaces.
 It’s a sizable chunk of the current workforce and only getting bigger.
 Millenials – 1.
 The man – 0.

 401k vs. Nah.

 What else do Millenials value?
 Travel.
-Millennials want to experience the world, it’s bold cultures and the crazy sh*t that happens while abroad.
+Millennials want to experience the world, it’s bold cultures, and the crazy sh*t that happens while abroad.
 Now, this is where we come in.
 Hacker Paradise offers trips to remote-working professionals that prioritize their careers, but also have a burning desire to see what’s out there.
-We do the planning — inclusive of accommodations, co-working space access 2 facilitators and daily activities to foster community among your travel family— so that participants can put their time where it counts: into their work and exploring with the rest of our badass community.
+We do the planning — inclusive of accommodations, co-working space access 2 facilitators and daily activities — so that participants can put their time where it counts: into their work and exploring with the rest of our badass community.
 It’s the perfect marriage of work and travel.

 Travel Family Matters

 So, back to our story.
 Hacker Paradise, the first-ever work-travel program, was born around five years ago, founded on one important principle.
 And it’s this particular principle that has set us apart time and time again.
-Relationships make your travel family.
+Relationships.
 It’s cheesy AF, but it can’t be overstated: we would be very little without the incredible community of people who have made Hacker Paradise what it is today.
-So, as we celebrate our milestone this year, we raise our glasses to the two friends who took a chance on a wacky idea, made when a laptop lifestyle wasn’t even a thing yet, as well as to the 800+ friends that became the Hacker Paradise travel family along the way.
+So, as we celebrate our milestone this year, we raise our glasses to the two friends who took a chance on a wacky idea, as well as to the 800+ friends that became the Hacker Paradise family along the way.
 This one’s for you.